Madhav Prasad Tripathi

 Madhav Prasad Tripathi (12 September 1917 – 1985) was a leader of Bharatiya Janata Party from Uttar Pradesh.
 He was an Indian philosopher, sociologist, historian and political scientist.

 He was one of the most important leaders of the Bharatiya Jana Sangh and played key role in establishing the party, the forerunner of the present day Bharatiya Janata Party.

 Early life and education

-He was born in 1912 in the village Tiwaripur, Bansi near the Basti district (now in Siddharthanagar, Uttar Pradesh).
+Tripathi was born in 1912 in the village Tiwaripur, Bansi near the Basti district (now in Siddharthanagar, Uttar Pradesh).
 His father was a well known learned person and was active in Indian freedom movement.
-He was a quick learner from his early childhood and showed signs of working for the society at very young age.
+Tripathi was a quick learner from his early childhood and showed signs of working for the society at very young age.

-While he was a student at Banaras Hindu University, Varanasi in 1937, he came into contact with the Rashtriya Swayamsevak Sangh (RSS).
+While he was a student at Banaras Hindu University, Varanasi in 1937, Tripathi came into contact with the Rashtriya Swayamsevak Sangh (RSS).
 He met the founder of the RSS, K. B. Hedgewar, who engaged with him in an intellectual discussion at one of the shakhas.
 He dedicated himself to full-time work in the RSS from 1942.
-He had attended the 40-day summer vacation RSS camp at Nagpur where he underwent training in Sangh Education.
+Tripathi had attended the 40-day summer vacation RSS camp at Nagpur where he underwent training in Sangh Education.
 After completing second-year training in the RSS Education Wing, Shri Madahav Tripathi became a lifelong pracharak of the RSS.
 He worked as the pracharak for the Lakhimpur district and, from 1955, as the joint prant pracharak (regional organiser) for Uttar Pradesh.
 He was regarded as an ideal swayamsevak of the RSS essentially because ‘his discourse reflected the pure thought-current of the Sangh’.

 In 1951, when Syama Prasad Mookerjee founded the Bharatiya Jana Sangh, Deendayal was seconded to the party by the RSS, tasked with moulding it into a genuine member of the Sangh Parivar.

-He was a member of Lok Sabha elected from Domariaganj in 1977.
+Tripathi was a member of Lok Sabha elected from Domariaganj in 1977.
 He was born in 1917 in Bansi, Basti district and studied law.
 He was a member of Uttar Pradesh Legislative Council during 1958–62 and a member of Uttar Pradesh Legislative Assembly during 1962–66 and 1969–77 periods elected as a candidate of Jan Sangh.
-He served as leader of opposition in Uttar Pradesh Legislative Assembly and also as cabinet minister in the Government of Uttar Pradesh too.
-He was first ever state president of Bhartiya Janta Party Uttar Praddesh.
+Tripathi served as leader of opposition in Uttar Pradesh Legislative Assembly and also as cabinet minister in the Government of Uttar Pradesh too.
+He was first ever state president of Bharatiya Janata Party Uttar Praddesh.